-When people are burdened by fear, worry and anxiety, they struggle to live productive, happy lives.
-These same feelings propel them headlong into excessities.
-Often, they are focused on the negativity associated with their excessities, such as obesity or alcoholism or addiction to pornography.
+When people are burdened by fear, worry, and anxiety, they struggle to live productive, happy lives.
+These same feelings propel them headlong into excesses.
+Often, they are focused on the negativity associated with their excesses, such as obesity or alcoholism or addiction to pornography.

 Generalized anxiety disorder falls under the category of anxiety disorders, which also includes panic disorder, obsessive-compulsive disorder, post-traumatic stress disorder, social phobia, and other phobias (such as agoraphobia).

 All of these conditions have at their base fear, worry, and anxiety.
 These can be hard taskmasters when acceded to and given control over your life.
 When those negative feelings take on larger-than-life proportions, they produce feelings of panic and dread even on a day when the sky is blue, the air is clean, and the sun is shining.
 The more feelings of panic they produce, the more apt you are to seek out behaviors that produce reassurance that all is well — or, at least, all is well for right now.
 Excesses can become a close-your-eyes, plug-your-ears, sing-la-la-la-la activity to drown out the drumbeat of fear, worry, and anxiety.